In 1947, the Philadelphia Warriors won the 1st championship of what was then called the Basketball Association of America (BAA).

 That Cleveland championship was LeBron's moment of self-actualization.
 He brought Cleveland its first NBA championship and first championship in over 50 years.
 The man had achieved sports immortality.

 Nevertheless, the overwhelming talent of the Warriors' crew eventually drove LeBron out of Cleveland and into Los Angeles as he sought greener pastures to enter the final stages of his prime.

-At the moment, with Anthony Davis as his number two, LeBron is experiencing an amazing resurgence.
-He leads the league in assists and arguably leads the best team in the NBA.
-When (if?) the season returns, LeBron's search for a 4th title will be the dominant narrative to watch.
+At the moment, with Anthony Davis as his number two, LeBron experienced an amazing resurgence.
+He led the league in assists and captured a 4th title.

 While LeBron was revolutionizing the league through sheer force of personality and will, the Golden State Warriors were building an entirely unique brand of basketball.
 Led by the two greatest shooters of all time, a strong focus on analytics and a coach uniquely suited to pull the team together, the Warriors ascended to unprecedented heights through sprawlball.

 Steph Curry was the heralded leader of this revolution.
 His uncanny threeball accuracy from every conceivable angle and any possible distance unleashed new dimensions to the game.
 His team could play small lineups, highly focused on defensive switchability, and much more mobile without a traditional lumbering center clogging the lane.

 This innovation, brought about by not only having Steph but also Klay Thompson on the perimeter, paved the way to modern NBA offenses that focus almost exclusively on high-value 3-point shots and 2-pointers at the rim.
 Ironically, the Warriors themselves maintained a significant mid-range shot ability, staying more balanced than later, less successful iterations of this offensive style (e.g. Houston Rockets).